rlauer6/perl-upload-cgi/README-SETUP.md

 # How the POC Works

-See [README.md](README.md) for more details on how the POC works, however as a reminder...
+See [README.md](README.md) form more details on how the POC works, however as a reminder...

-* an HTML page with an upload for is created by visiting `/upload/form`.
+* An HTML page with an upload for is displayed by visiting `/upload/form`.
 This forms allows a user to upload files to a webserver (and eventually Amazon S3).
-The page is constructed using some Javascript and Bootstrap elements.
+      * The page is constructed using some Javascript and Bootstrap elements.
-* files are uploaded to a local directory on the web server.
+* Files are uploaded to a local directory on the web server.
 The directory is monitored by a Linux `inotify` process.
-* the `inotify` process responds to files being placed in the watched directory by uploading them to Amazon S3.
+* The `inotify` process responds to files being placed in the watched directory by uploading them to Amazon S3.
 This process is implemented using [`Workflow::Inotify`](https://metacpan.org/pod/Workflow::Inotify) and the Perl module included in this project [`Workflow::S3::Uploader`](src/main/perl/lib/Workflow/S3/Uploader.pm.in).
-* a Redis cache is used to store the progress of files as they being uploaded.
-The upload page uses Ajax calls to retrieve status information regarding each file's upload progress from the Redis cache
+* A Redis cache is used to store the progress of files as they are being uploaded.
+      * The upload page uses Ajax calls to retrieve status information regarding each file's upload progress from the Redis cache
+      * A Redis cache running on a remote server should be used if you plan on implementing multiple upload servers
-* Javascript on the upload page updates the Bootstrap progress bars using the data return by the Ajax call to retrieve file upload progress
+* The upload page updates the Bootstrap progress bars using the data return by an Ajax call to retrieve file upload progress

 # Requirements

-* A web server running Apache and `mod_perl`
+* A web server running Apache and `mod_perl` configured with the Perl modules provided by this project
 * A Redis server
 * [Localstack](https://localstack.cloud/) running on port 4566 (used to mock Amazon S3)